Azure/iot-edge-v1/README.md

 - Wind River 7.0

 ## Hardware compatibility
-The SDK is designed to be independent from hardware in addition to the operating system.
+Azure IoT Edge is designed to be independent from hardware in addition to the operating system.
 Developers can power their gateways with hardware as constrained as a microcontroller to systems as powerful as a ruggedized server.

 ## Directory structure

 ### /doc
-This folder contains general documentation for the SDK as well as step by step instructions for building and running the samples:
+This folder contains general documentation for Azure IoT Edge as well as step by step instructions for building and running the samples:

 General documentation

-- [Dev box setup](doc/devbox_setup.md) contains instructions for configuring your machine to build the Azure IoT Gateway SDK as well as instructions for configuring your machine to build modules written in Java, Node.js, and .NET.
+- [Dev box setup](doc/devbox_setup.md) contains instructions for configuring your machine to build Azure IoT Edge as well as instructions for configuring your machine to build modules written in Java, Node.js, and .NET.

-- [Ubuntu Snap Package Walk-through](doc/azure_iot_gateway_snap.md) provides the step-by-step instructions used to create the Azure IoT Gateway Snap package.
-The walk-through is a great starting point, for anyone trying to integrate the Azure IoT Gateway SDK into their own snap package.
+- [Ubuntu Snap Package Walk-through](doc/azure_iot_gateway_snap.md) provides the step-by-step instructions used to create Azure IoT Edge Snap package.
+The walk-through is a great starting point for anyone trying to integrate Azure IoT Edge into their own snap package.

 API documentation can be found [here](http://azure.github.io/azure-iot-gateway-sdk/api_reference/c/html).

 ### /samples
-This folder contains all of the samples for the Azure IoT Gateway SDK.
+This folder contains all of the samples for Azure IoT Edge.
 Samples are separated in their own folders.
 Step by step instructions for building and running each sample can be found in the README.md file in the root of each sample's folder.

 Samples include:
-- [Hello World](samples/hello_world/README.md) - Learn the basic concepts of the Azure IoT Gateway SDK by creating a simple gateway that logs a hello world message to a file every 5 seconds.
+- [Hello World](samples/hello_world/README.md) - Learn the basic concepts of Azure IoT Edge by creating a simple gateway that logs a hello world message to a file every 5 seconds.
 - [Simulated Device](samples/simulated_device_cloud_upload/README.md) Send data to IoTHub from a gateway using a simualted device instead of using a real device.
 - [Real Device](samples/ble_gateway/README.md) - Send data to IoTHub from a real device that could not